-Table 15 presents non-zero cradle-to-gate results for environmental impacts, resource use, output flows and waste, and carbon emissions and removals associated with each individual component of the SBS-modified bitumen roof system.
+Table 15 presents non-zero cradle-to-gate results for environmental impacts, resource use, output flows and waste, and carbon emissions and removals associated with each individual component of the low slope roofing system.
 It should be noted that the impacts presented in Table 15 are for production stage (A1-A3) only and do not include impacts associated with construction (A4-A5) and EoL stages (C1-C4).